techiediaries/chatkit-one-to-one-rooms/frontend/README.md

-# Building a mobile chat app with Nest.js and Ionic 4 - Part 3: Add support for typing indicators and file attachments
+# Adding one-to-one rooms to your Ionic 4 chat app

-In this tutorial, we'll start by securing the UI of our application using Angular guards then we'll learn how to add support for typing indicators and file attachments in the Ionic 4 and Chatkit application we've built our first tutorials.
+In this tutorial, we'll learn how to add one-to-one chat rooms to a chat application built using Ionic 4 (With Angular), Nest.js and Chatkit.

 ## Getting Started